 As a university actively engaged in research, teaching, and learning across the globe, Drexel University sees the safety and security of its faculty, students, and staff as a top priority.
 The Office of Global Engagement provides university travelers with the resources and information that they need to prepare effectively for travel overseas and serves as a first responder in the event of an international emergency.
 We work actively in partnership with other units across the university and with colleagues at other universities and organizations to identify and assess international travel risks, monitor world events that may impact Drexel travelers, and follow best practices in the field to support international safety and security.

-Marcia Henisz, Director of International Health, Safety, and Security in the Office of Global Engagement and Education Abroad is Drexel’s designated point-person for international emergencies.
-She is a member of NAFSA, the OSAC Academic Working Group, and PULSE, a network of full-time international health and safety professionals working in higher education.
-She has 18 years of experience in the field of international education.
+Marcia Henisz, Senior Director of International Health, Safety, and Security in the Office of Global Engagement is Drexel’s designated point-person for international emergencies.
+She is a member of NAFSA, the OSAC Academia Working Group, and PULSE, a network of full-time international health and safety professionals working in higher education.
+She has over 20 years of experience in the field of international education.
 Please contact her if you should have any questions, concerns or suggestions.

 The University has contracted with On Call International to provide emergency medical, political and natural disaster assistance, evacuation and repatriation coverage for employed faculty, professional staff and all students participating on a university-affiliated international activity.